atumscot/web/manual/index.md

 #### Categorisation based on available width

-The Street Space layer divides roads into three groups, depending on whether the available width (road width or corridor width) can accommodate the cycle infrastructure:
+The Street Space layer divides roads into three groups, depending on whether the available width (carriageway width or corridor width) can accommodate the cycle infrastructure:

 - **Not enough space:**
   The available space is insufficient to fit even the absolute minimum width of cycle infrastructure.